 "It doesn't matter what you eat.
 It's all about the calories."

 To prove a point, Mark Haub, a professor of human nutrition at Kansas State University, ate a diet filled with junk food.
-Twinkies, Oreos, Dortios chips and Little Debbie snacks were his breakfast, lunch and dinner.
-BUT, he ate fewer overall calories than he used to, so he lost weight, Over a 10 week period Mark Haub lost 27 pounds.
+Twinkies, Oreos, Doritos chips and Little Debbie snacks were his breakfast, lunch and dinner.
+BUT, he ate fewer overall calories than he used to, so he lost weight.
+Over 10 weeks, Mark Haub lost 27 pounds.

 Weight loss wasn't the only benefit.
 Mark also lowered his "bad" cholesterol (LDL) by 20 percent and he raised his "good" cholesterol (HDL) by 20 percent.
 His body mass index dropped from overweight to normal.